martinberlin/epaper-weather-station/README.md

 - **An epaper display**
  9.7" epapers are possible to find in Aliexpress around 30 dollars per unit (ED097OC4, ED097TC2, ED097TC1) it really does not matter much the model for a test display since all parallel are driven by the same controller as long as the FPC pin count match.
 - [**Epaper controller board**](#it8951-pcb-controller), for now we use IT8951 but [EPDiy](https://github.com/vroland/epdiy) can be also used, we will drop examples soon.
-- **DS3231** real time module, found in eBay or Aliexpress for around 3 dollars
+- **DS3231** real time module, found in eBay or Aliexpress for around 3 dollars (But also included in our PCB)
 - **ESP32S3** or ESP32 dev board to talk SPI to the epaper controller.
-Also some breadboard PCB so you can solder a few wires, soon also our own SPI HAT
+Also some breadboard PCB so you can solder a few wires, or to use our [Cinwrite HAT PCB](https://www.tindie.com/stores/fasani), which has also a DS3231 RTC on board and many other goodies including a 5V booster in case you need to power an IT8951 board.

 ## Initial RTC configuration